AlexNorell/website/content/about.md

 ## Code

 I sign my git commits.
-I have used many different keys over the years and the most comprehesive list is located on GitHub.
+I have used many different keys over the years and the most comprehensive list is located on GitHub.

 My latest key is available below.